-1 2 3 4 5 The unit does not have sufficient and appropriate social, cultural, and sports activity opportunities. activity opportunities.
-In the unit, social, cultural, and sports activities are accessible and utilized based on equal opportunities. social, cultural, and sports activities are monitored, and activities are diversified and improved according to needs/requests There are internalized, systematic, sustainable, and exemplary practices in place.
+1 2 3 4 5 social, cultural, and sports activity opportunities. activities are accessible and utilized based on equal opportunities.
+The mechanisms for social, cultural, and sports activities are monitored, and activities are diversified and improved according to needs/requests.
+There are internalized, systematic, sustainable, and exemplary practices in place.